CrunchyData/postgres-operator/docs/content/tutorial/customize-cluster.md

             resources:
               requests:
                 storage: 1Gi
+  proxy:
+    pgBouncer:
+      image: {{< param imageCrunchyPGBouncer >}}
+      containers:
+      - name: bouncertestcontainer1
+        image: mycontainer1:latest
 ```

-In the above example, we've added two sidecar containers to the `instance1` Pod.
+In the above example, we've added two sidecar Containers to the `instance1` Pod
+and one sidecar container to the `pgBouncer` Pod.
+These Containers can be
-These containers can be defined in the manifest at any time, but the containers
+defined in the manifest at any time, but the Containers will not be added to their
-will not be added to the instance Pod until the feature gate is enabled.
+respective Pods until the feature gate is enabled.

 ### Considerations

 - Volume mounts and other Pod details are subject to change between releases.
-- Any sidecar Containers, as well as any settings included in their configuration,
+- The custom sidecar features are currently in `Alpha`.
+Any sidecar Containers,
+  as well as any settings included in their configuration, are added and used at
-  are added and used at your own risk.
-Improperly configured sidecar Containers
+  your own risk.
+Improperly configured sidecar Containers could impact the health
-  could impact the health and/or security of your Postgres cluster.
+  and/or security of your PostgreSQL cluster!
 - When adding a sidecar container, we recommend adding a unique prefix to the
   container name to avoid potential naming conflicts with the official PGO
   containers.